oblinger/HookAnchorApp/MY/PLAN/Waiting.md

-- [ ] job There is a message box on this page.   https://www.etsy.com/shop/MarciaHDesigns
+- [ ] The Most Advanced Tow Trucks you have to see ▶  Knuckle Boom Cranes  https://youtu.be/jyUY32DY2ak
-- [ ] evidence based teaching
+- [ ] def-comp accounts going to zero
-- [ ] Top 5 Biggest Dump Trucks in the World 2022       https://youtu.be/PObdCK9Jb0M
+- [ ] Caterpillar 990 Wheel Loader Loading Coal On Trucks   https://youtu.be/d1M6tL9VLUY
-- [ ] World's TOP 10 Most Powerful Subsea TRENCHERS      https://youtu.be/ofEzYq_EKmw
+- [ ] D11R Pushes Massive Rock   https://youtu.be/k6f03u2xqYM
+- [ ] obs:  find out how to move todo item around
+- [ ] The Craziest Trucks and Machinery that you probably didn't know       The Craziest Trucks and Machinery that you probably didn't know    https://youtu.be/rp8_yjqj35k

 - [ ] buy: compact jewelry storage
 - [ ] pictures of party to mom